gvo34/pandas/pandas/README.md

 ## Analysis

-* Passing scores for Reading 100% overall in the district.
+* Overall the district reading passing scores is at 100%.
-* Students from Charter schools demonstrate higher overall scores rates.
+* Students from Charter schools demonstrate higher overall scores rates than students from District type schools.
-* Students attending smaller schools show 100% passing scores for math.
-There seems to be a bias where students perform higher scores in smaller school overall.
-The larger the school the lower the overall passing rate
+* School size shows an impact on the overall scores and passing percentage.
+Where smaller schools reported 100% math passing rate.
+The larger the school, the lower the overall passing rate.
+* Funding per student is not directly proportional to the average test scores.
+On avererage passing rate did not increase with high budget per students.

 #### Retrieve data from raw CSV files for schools and students.
 Create data frames for each